sebadob/hiqlite/README.md

 I don't think that running SQLite as a server is a good solution.
-Yes, it is very resource friendly and it may be a good solution when you are heavily resource constrained, but you loose its biggest strength when doing this: having all you data local, which makes reads super fast without network latency.
+Yes, it is very resource friendly and it may be a good solution when you are heavily resource constrained, but you loose its biggest strength when doing this: having all you data local, which makes reads superfast without network latency.
 Hiqlite builds on top of `rusqlite` and provides an async wrapper around it to make it easy usable with `tokio`.
 For the Raft logic, it builds on top of`openraft` while providing its own storage and network implementations.